The Theatre School > Admission > Undergraduate Admission

 Blue Demon Domain

-BFA Acting applicants will need to submit the $65 audition fee, their photograph, and their prescreen video through the Blue Demon Domain by December 1 in order to be considered for a callback audition.
-Students must complete a callback audition and have a completed application on-file in order to be considered for admission.
+Applicants to the BFA Acting program will need to submit their $65 audition fee, photograph, and prescreen video through the Blue Demon Domain by December 1 in order to be considered for a callback audition.
+Students must complete a callback audition and have a completed application (all application materials received) in order to be considered for admission.

-For more information about the audition, visit our BFA Acting "how to apply" page and our audition/interview page.
+For more information about the prescreen and the callback audition, visit our BFA Acting "how to apply" page and our audition/interview page.

-To learn more about interviews, visit our audition/interview page.
+To learn more about interviews or to register, visit our audition/interview page.

-Have an official copy of your high school transcript sent to The Theatre School Admissions Office.
+Please request an official copy of your high school transcript be sent to The Theatre School Admissions Office.
+(Transcripts are not considered official if sent to us by the applicant.)
 If you have taken college credit courses you wish to have considered for transfer credit, please have your official college transcripts sent to us as well.
-We strongly prefer to receive electronic/emailed transcripts.
+We strongly prefer to receive electronic/emailed transcripts (send to email@example.com) over mailed copies.

 Transfer students who have completed over 30 college credits or who are 24 years or older are not required to include high school transcripts alongside their college transcripts unless requested.

-BFA Acting applicants must submit one letter of recommendation; all other majors must submit three letters of recommendation.
+BFA Acting applicants must submit one letter of recommendation; all other majors must submit two letters of recommendation.

+Letters must come from the person writing it and should not be sent to us by the applicant.
 Request your letter(s) of recommendation from individuals who are familiar with your desire to attend The Theatre School such as a teacher, director, or employer.
 They should not be family members or personal friends.
 There is no specific form required for the letter of recommendation.
-Your recommender may send their letter to us by email or through The Common Application.
-Although we prefer electronic copies, we can also receive hard-copies if your recommender must mail their letter.
+Although we prefer electronic copies (email: firstname.lastname@example.org), we can also receive hard-copies if your recommender must mail their letter (ATTN: Theatre Admissions Office, 2350 N. Racine Ave., Chicago, IL 60614).

 A photograph is used for identification purposes and does not need to be an official headshot.
 This will be uploaded by the applicant through the Blue Demon Domain.